tychonievich/coa1-fall2018/markdown/lab05-debugger.md

-`stepi`             step one ISA-instruction forward, entering functions if stepping on `call` `nexti`             step one ISA-instruction forward, skipping to return if stepping on `call` `finish`            run until the next `return`
+`stepi`             step one ISA-instruction forward, entering functions if stepping on `call` `nexti`             step one ISA-instruction forward, skipping to return if stepping on `call` `finish`            run until the next `return` `continue`          resume running after run was interrupted (e.g., after a breakpoint or `step`).
+`exit`              leave the debugger

+You might also want to use Ctrl+C to interrupt a program if it is running too long (this works on the command line for programs run without a debugger too).

 ### Commands controlling break points